paulmillar/rml-extra-functions/README.md

 [RMLMapper](https://github.com/RMLio/rmlmapper-java) to handle input data.

+## How to build

+The project uses [Apache Maven](https://maven.apache.org/) to manage the build process.
+Once Maven is installed, building the package is relatively simple.
+The command `mvn package` will create a jar file in the `target/` directory.

 ## How to use

 Here is a typical invocation of RMLMapper for a mapping that uses